Cutis marmorata telangiectatica congenita: Signs and symptoms

-People with visible marks generally feel fine (physically) and can act normally, but when it is mentioned, they may become withdrawn and self-conscious.
+People with visible marks generally feel fine (physically) with age, as the disorder often is left as just markings after infancy, although cold temperatures or strong emotions like anxiety can cause a numb, cold pain in affected areas, and may result in bleeding, and when it is mentioned, they may become withdrawn and self-conscious.
 Some children may have low self-esteem due to the condition.
 CMTC is an uncommon, sporadic congenital vascular malformation characterized by a generalized or localized reticulated cutaneous vascular network.

 Cutaneous lesions described in patients with CMTC include nevus flammeus, hemangioma, nevus anemicus, café-au-lait spots, melanocytic nevus, aplasia cutis and acral cyanosis.

 It has a marbled bluish to deep-purple appearance.
 The dark skin lesions often show a palpable loss of dermal substance.
 The reticulated mottling frequently appears more prominent in a cold environment (physiologic cutis marmorata), but tends not to disappear with warming.
 Hence, the erythema may be worsened by cooling, physical activity, or crying.
 CMTC frequently involves the extremities, with the lower extremities involved most commonly, followed by the upper extremities, and then the trunk and face.
 The lower extremities often show atrophy and seldom show hypertrophy resulting in limb circumference discrepancy.

 When located on the trunk, the lesions of CMTC tend to show mosaic distribution in streaks with a sharp midline demarcation seen across the abdomen.
 The lesions are primarily localized, but can be segmental or generalized, often unilateral in appearance.
 Diffuse involvement of the skin is usually not observed.

 Although its course is variable, the majority of lesions in mild cases fade by adolescence.
 Ulceration and secondary infection are complications in severe cases and can be fatal if present in the neonatal period.